cnabio/duffle/README.md

         value: EMPTY
       destination:
         path: pquux

     $ duffle install helloworld-demo -c helloworld-creds -f examples/helloworld/cnab/bundle.json Executing install action...

     Install action
     Action install complete for helloworld-demo
     ```

+    *Notes:*
+    * Learn more about what a bundle is and its components [here](https://github.com/deislabs/cnab-spec/blob/master/100-CNAB.md).
+    * Get a feel for what CNAB bundles look like by referencing the [bundles repo](https://github.com/deis/bundles) on github.

 # Debugging using VS Code

 For instructions on using VS Code to debug the Duffle binary, see [the debugging document](docs/001-debugging.md).